-Michael A. Rodriguez is an SSA Administrative Law Judge at the Tampa Hearing Office with a lifetime approval rate of 56% over 4,070 decisions.
-This sits slightly below the national average of 58%, though recent trends show significant variance.
-Because case assignment is random, understanding your judge's history is vital.
+Michael A. Rodriguez is an SSA Administrative Law Judge at the Tampa Hearing Office.
+Over his 7 years on the bench, he has maintained a 56% lifetime approval rate across 4,070 lifetime decisions.
+This sits slightly below the national average of 58%.
+Because case assignment is random, your outcome depends on the evidence you present.
 Aggregate rates describe past decisions, not predictions for your individual hearing.
-An experienced attorney can help you prepare a case tailored to this judge's bench.
+An attorney can help you prepare for this judge's specific bench.

 This page presents publicly available SSA Office of Hearings Operations disposition data, with no editorial rating or evaluation.
 ALJs are independent decisionmakers; aggregate statistics describe past patterns, not predictions of how any individual case will be decided.
 Information here is provided for hearing preparation, not as legal advice.